 Razer Blade Stealth prices and specs

-The Razer Blade Stealth belongs to the category of chromebooks i.e. the Blade Stealth has smaller dimensions and weight than the typical computer.
-Now you can purchase the Razer Blade Stealth in USA for $1,399.99.
+The Razer Blade Stealth belongs to the category of chromebooks which means that the Blade Stealth has more portable dimensions and weight than the average notebook.
+For now the Razer Blade Stealth price in USA is $1,340.25.

-The 12 inch screen of the netbook can be enough for entertainment however some users may experience inconvenience.
-The notebook has awesome picture quality and perfect 4096x3072 resolution.
-It means that the device is the best choice for those who works with design programs on the go.
-And you definitely love using the touchscreen.
+The 12 inch screen of the netbook will be enough for reading and browsing the Web but some people may experience inconvenience.
+The notebook has amazing image quality and perfect 4096x3072 resolution.
+It means that the model is the perfect choice for those who works with graphics software on the go.
+And you definitely be fond of using the touchscreen for navigating arround applications.

-The Razer Blade Stealth is equipped with great Dual-Core Intel Core i7 (7th Gen) 7500U processor that runs at 2.7 GHz clock speed.
-As the CPU has two cores it means that the laptop owner will get better performance.
-To get really amazing performance you will need a laptop with Quad-Core processor like HP EliteBook 725 G2.
+The Razer Blade Stealth is equipped with great Dual-Core Intel Core i7 (7th Gen) 7500U CPU.
+As the processor has two cores it will be better at performing multiple tasks at once.
+To get really great performance you will need a notebook with Quad-Core CPU like HP EliteBook 725 G2.

-The laptop has a great amount of RAM - 16 GB.
-It can run many resource intensive programs at once.
+The Blade Stealth has an amazing amount of RAM - 16 GB.
+It can run many resource intensive applications at the same time.

-The video card in this notebook is totally enough for video streaming and watching YouTube videos.
-But you will be able to run modern games only at very minimal graphics settings.
+The graphics board in this model is totally enough for browsing the web and even watching Blu-ray movies.
+However you will be able to run new games only at the lowest graphics settings.

-This notebook is produced with a 512 GB SSD which is a large size for these drives.
-Solid state drives (SSDs) offer excellent read and write speeds however they are quite expensive.
+The Blade Stealth is produced with a 512 GB SSD that is a big size for these drives.
+Solid state drives (SSDs) offer great read and write speeds but they have a rather high price.